JakaJenko/IEPS_Seminarska_WebCrawler/README.md

 - json
 - lxml
 - re
-- regex (which is different then library "re")
+- regex (which is different from library "re")
 - xml

 Install them with the use of "pip install" or "conda install".